OpenScraping/openscraping-api-server-nodejs/README.md

 **The server does not contain a crawler**, it just runs rules on a JSON config and HTML file sent in through an HTTP POST.

+Please see the [OpenScraping Node.js library](https://github.com/zmarty/openscraping-lib-nodejs/) for more detailed documentation on the JSON config.

 ### Getting started

 Install and run the API server: